 - Resolves an issue that could prevent sending email with some mail providers

 - Addresses an issue that could prevent images from appearing in the News widget

-If you’re moving up from iOS 13, you get iOS 14.0’s features with your iOS 14.4 update.
+If you’re moving up from iOS 13, you get iOS 14.0’s features when you download iOS 14.8.1.

 Highlights from iOS 14 include the new Translate app, improvements to Siri, upgrades to Messages, Widgets on the home screen, and a number of changes to the Maps app.

 We’ve put together a guide that will take you through some of iOS 14’s best features and it’s worth a look if you haven’t spent time digging into the new software.

 If you’re moving your device up from an older version of iOS 13 you’ll get the features and fixes from the updates you skipped.
 We also have a guide that goes over the latest iOS 13 features and you should check it out if your device is on older software.